filterpaper/qmk_userspace/readme.md

 json | Folder of supported keyboard layouts

 # Build Commands
-QMK will read "keyboard" and "keymap" values from the JSON file to build the firmware:
+QMK will read "keyboard" and "keymap" values from the JSON file to build the firmware.
+Compile command requires the full path of that file:
 ```
 qmk compile ~/qmk_firmware/users/filterpaper/json/bm40.json
 qmk compile ~/qmk_firmware/users/filterpaper/json/planck.json